jamie082/encrypt_py/README.md

+# How-To about the Project

+# Modules used
-use getopt -- C-style parser for command line options argparse - The argparse module replaces getopt for newer applications import base64 import logging import datetime
+use getopt -- C-style parser for command line options

+# How to use the software
 How to use the software.

 Python3 file encrypt software for Python3 progrmaming language

+# How-To use the software
 ./python3 .\file_encrypt.py --one -> for md5<p>
                             --two -> for sha256<p>
                             --three -> to encrypt a stored string<p>